-Laura Amy Sizzles In A Barely-There Bikini In New Instagram Post: ‘Feeling Peachy’
+Laura Amy Sizzles In A Barely There Bikini In New Instagram Post: ‘Feeling Peachy’

-Laura Amy tantalized her fans on Thursday, June 12, when she took to her Instagram page to share a sultry snapshot of herself rocking a barely-there bikini that left little to the imagination.
+Laura Amy tantalized her fans on Thursday, June 12, when she took to her Instagram page to share a sultry snapshot of herself rocking a barely there bikini that left little to the imagination.

 In the photo, the Australian model wore a skimpy two-piece that highlighted her killer physique.
 The top featured teeny tiny cups that were worn upside down.
 The minuscule cups hardly covered her entire breasts, flashing a generous amount of underboob in the process.
 The spaghetti-style straps that kept the garment in place were tied over her neck and around her back.

 She sported a matching pair of bottoms that sat high on her slim waist.
 The piece also featured a high cut that showed more skin and emphasized her curvy hips.
-The bathing suit accentuated her flat stomach and rock-hard abs.
-The light-colored swimwear looked great on her tanned skin.
+The bathing suit accentuated her flat stomach and rock-hard abs, and the light-colored swimwear looked great on her tanned skin.

 In the brand-new update, Laura was snapped inside her home in Sydney.
 She sat on the gray cushioned sofa and posed by angling her upper body to the side.
 She proudly showcased her bikini and looked straight into the camera.
 She placed her left hand on her thighs and raised her right hand to her face.